 - 1. Comprehensive plan.
-Beaufort County last updated its comprehensive plan in 2010.
+137 Beaufort County last updated its comprehensive plan in 2010.
 The Plan is organized around seven guiding principles: - Preserve the natural beauty of Beaufort County; - Create new industries and jobs to keep our economy strong;

-- Preserve our rich cultural heritage; - Permit development while maintaining Beaufort County's sense of peace; - Create parks and preserve open spaces; and - Provide public services without breaking the bank.
+- Build better roads and encourage two-wheeled and two-footed travel; - Preserve our rich cultural heritage; - Permit development while maintaining Beaufort County's sense of peace; - Create parks and preserve open spaces; and - Provide public services without breaking the bank.